 Roger B. Kafker has served as a director of the Company since February 1994.
 He has been associated with TA Associates, Inc. or its predecessor since 1989 and became a Principal of that firm in 1994 and a Managing Director in 1995.
+Mr. Kafker is also a director of Affiliated Managers Group, Inc., an asset management holding company, Boron, LePore & Associates, Inc., a company providing outsourced services to the pharmaceutical industry and Monarch Dental Corporation, a dental practice management company.

 Jacqueline C. Morby has served as a director of the Company since February 1994.
 She has been Managing Director or a partner of TA Associates, Inc. or its predecessor since 1982.
-Ms. Morby is also a director of Axent Technologies, Inc., a computer software company, Ontrack Data International, Inc., a software protection company, and Pacific Mutual Life Insurance Co., a life insurance company.
+Ms. Morby is also a director of Boron, LePore & Associates, Inc., a company providing outsourced services to the pharmaceutical industry, Ontrack Data International, Inc., a software protection company, and Pacific Life Insurance Co., a life insurance company.